rickyota/genoboost/README.md

 #### <a name="install-plink2"></a>Plink2 Input

-If you want to input plink2 genotype file, you have to compile by yourself as below.
+If you want to input plink2 genotype file, you have to compile it by yourself as below.
 You can use plink1 format as well.

-First, install `rust` as instructed [here][rust-install] if not installed.
+First, install `rust` as instructed [here][rust-install], `cmake>=3.14`, and `clang` if not installed.
 Then,

 ```bash
 git clone https://github.com/rickyota/genoboost.git